top of page

 The company you go with is one thing but the destination is of prime importance.
 Thankfully, there are literally hundreds of golfing destinations across the United States.
 The ideal destination may be close to home so you do not need to pay so much for airline baggage.
 You could even drive to the course, in which case it might be an idea to decide on whether to go for a public resort or a private club you have always wanted to try.

 That could be states like Florida, Oregon, and Wisconsin or more specific locations like Scottsdale in Arizona or Myrtle Beach, South Carolina.
 Should you time your trip for the winter, pick a destination that is closer to the Equator like California or Florida as many golf courses will be closed during the winter.
+If you're looking for a more exotic golfing experience, consider visiting Cancun golf courses for a mix of beachside relaxation and world-class golfing.

 The time of the year is especially important as you could sneak away to avoid peak season.
 However, some group members may have children and find it almost impossible to go on a trip while they are still at school.
 You could even try some desert golf yet in January the rates can double compared to what they would be during the summer.
 Having an idea of when you can go on your golf trip will narrow down the options for where you can go.